I know, right? Excerpts:

 This sounds dangerously like a Noble Lie defence – the idea that it is okay to make things up, to spread fibs, if one is doing it in the service of some greater good.
 The idea of the "good lie", the lie which helps open people's eyes to the existence of wickedness, should be anathema to anyone who cares about getting history right and establishing the truth.
 Yet there seem to be many in Ireland who believe that telling "good lies" about the extent of abuse in Catholic institutions is an okay thing to do since it might prove cathartic for a nation allegedly in denial about its dark past...

-And it goes on from there.
-Pair that with this examination of the scapegoating of Catholic priests for a deeply interesting read.
+this examination of the scapegoating of Catholic priests for a deeply interesting read.
 Excerpts:

 ...Priests may appear more likely to molest children because cases of abuse come to light in huge waves.